Marker-Inc-Korea/AutoRAG/docs/source/evaluate_metrics/retrieval.md

 However, in the case of CG, if the types of passages in TopN are the same, a model with more relevant passages ranked higher may perform equally well as a model with less relevant passages.

-Therefore, we don't use this value directly, but use the DCG with a discount.
+Therefore, we don't use this value directly but use the DCG with a discount.

 2️⃣**DCG** (Discounted Cumulated Gain)